 The School may also refuse to provide information to parents if there are consequences of allowing access to the child's information - for example if it is likely to cause detriment to the child.

 Fee for responding to a SAR

 The School will usually deal with a SAR free of charge.
-Where a request is considered to be manifestly unfounded or excessive a fee to cover administrative costs may be requested.
-If a request is considered to be manifestly unfounded or unreasonable the School will inform the requester why this is considered to be the case and that the School will charge a fee for complying with the request.
+Where a request is considered to be manifestly unfounded or excessive, a fee to cover administrative costs may be requested.